-With so many so-called “speakeasy bars” popping up around Kuala Lumpur seemingly every other week, the word “speakeasy” has become perhaps one of the most over-used yet misunderstood words in the industry lately.
+With so many so-called speakeasy bars popping up around Kuala Lumpur seemingly every other week, the word speakeasy has become perhaps one of the most overused yet misunderstood words in the industry lately.

-The recent trend seems to be to build a bar, hide the entrance, and call it a speakeasy.
+The recent trend seems to be to build a bar, hide the entrance and call it a speakeasy.
 In truth, a speakeasy is more than just a bar with a hidden entrance.
 But before we get to the modern definition of what a speakeasy is, let’s go back to the origin of the word.

-The term “speakeasy” originally referred to the illicit drinking houses during the Prohibition-era (1920-1933) in the United States.
+The term speakeasy originally referred to the illicit drinking houses during the Prohibition-era (1920-1933) in the United States.
 At the time, it was illegal to sell and consume alcohol, so people started serving alcohol behind closed doors in discreet locations usually only known to a select few.

-“These bars were small, had no signs and hid any indication that they were a bar by having decoy entrances and such, to avoid getting caught.
-They often were “invitation only” bars with passwords to ensure that the right people were walking through their doors,” explained Shawn Chong, co-founder of Omakase + Appreciate in Kuala Lumpur, .
-“They were also selling their own poor quality “bathtub” gins and moonshine, and would mask the flavour by mixing the booze with sugar, bitters and occasionally juice.
-This was a loose form of cocktails common in all speakeasy bars.”
+“These bars were small, had no signs, and hid any indication they were a bar by having decoy entrances to avoid getting caught.
+They often were ‘invitation only’ bars with passwords to ensure that the right people were walking through the door,” explains Shawn Chong, co-founder of Omakase + Appreciate in KL.

-Chong’s personal definition of a “speakeasy” is any bar that has been modelled and conceptualised after those Prohibition-era speakeasies.
+Of course, Prohibition was a long time ago and the definition of speakeasy has also changed in modern times.
+Chong’s personal definition of a speakeasy is any bar that has been modelled and conceptualised after those Prohibition-era speakeasies.

-“First, the entrance needs to be inconspicuous and hard to find.
-There should be no sign,” he said.
-“On the inside, a speakeasy should have a cocktail programme as their primary mode of sales.
-A speakeasy does not engage in bottle sales, as it was easier to mask the flavour and look of a single glass of alcohol than a full bottle.”
+He says, “The entrance needs to be inconspicuous and hard to find.
+There should be no sign.
+On the inside, a speakeasy should have a cocktail programme as their primary mode of sales.
+A speakeasy does not engage in bottle sales as it was easier to mask the flavour and look of a single glass of alcohol than a full bottle.”

-“What makes it worse is a lot of people aren’t even getting close to the concept,” he says, adding that ideally, a speakeasy should use word of mouth to drive its marketing, and be a dimly lit space hidden from the general eye that requires effort or knowledge to gain entrance.
+“What makes it worse is a lot of people aren’t even getting close to the concept,” he says, adding that ideally a speakeasy should use word of mouth to drive its marketing, and be a dimly lit space hidden from the general eye that requires effort or knowledge to gain entrance.

-Angel Ng, head bartender at PS150 on Jalan Petaling, KL, concurs.
-“A real speakeasy also shouldn’t have any publications stating where the bar is, and the only way you will know where it is is through word of mouth,” she says.
+Angel Ng, head bartender at PS150 on Jalan Petaling in KL, concurs.
+“A real speakeasy shouldn’t have any publication stating where it is, and the only way you will know where is through word of mouth,” she says.

-“It was designed to recreate a 1920s prohibition vibe by having no sign, and locating it in a basement unit in a typical office building built in the 1980s.
-We do Prohibition-era cocktails, but also cocktails from every era,” said Too.
+“It was designed to recreate a 1920s Prohibition vibe by having no sign, and locating it in a basement unit in a typical office building built in the 1980s.
+We do Prohibition-era cocktails, but also cocktails from every era,” Too says.

 Chong concurs, adding that the trend is creating a lot of confusion.
 “It’s just a common case of following a trend without much research done.
 In today’s cocktail scene, a speakeasy should always have originality in what is being offered to their guests.
 There has to be a unique selling point about the drinks.”

+Luther also thinks that the allure of having a hidden entrance has been lost in the sea of speakeasy-style bars opening up lately.
 “What I really want to see is new bar experiences.
-Let’s get some signs out there, I don’t always want to have to look around the block for 10 minutes to find the newest bar’s entrance!” he said.
+Let’s get some signs out there.
+I don’t always want to look around the block for 10 minutes to find the bar’s entrance,” he says.

-“How about just ‘a bar’?
-What’s so wrong with just being a cocktail bar?” said Ivanovic.
+“How about just a bar?”
+Ivanovic says.
+“What’s so wrong with just being a cocktail bar?”